theNewDynamic/gohugo-theme-ananke/README.md

 Ananke uses [Tachyon.io](http://tachyons.io/) utility class library.

 #### Custom CSS

+WARNING: Pending resolution of this [discussion](https://github.com/theNewDynamic/gohugo-theme-ananke/discussions/452#discussioncomment-1865301), Custom CSS only works with Hugo Extended

 In order to complement the default CSS with your own, you can add custom css files to the project.